blinry/blinry.org/content/fairy-dust/index.md

 ## Sticker

 In late 2017, I made a sticker version, with slightly modified colors and a different aspect ratio.
 It is designed to be printed at size 3.5 x 10.5 cm, and already includes 1 mm bleed on all sides.
+If you want to modify it, here's the [Aseprite source file](sticker.ase).

 [![Sticker version](sticker.png)](sticker.png)